guidemetothemoon/kristhecodingunicorn/content/english/post/kris_daily_k8s_2.md

 ## #3 - Check what add-ons are available in AKS with Azure CLI

-There are several add-ons that you can install in AKS cluster to get additional functionality but how do you know what add-ons actually exist and what they\'re meant to do?
+There are several add-ons that you can install in AKS cluster to get additional functionality but how do you know what add-ons actually exist and what they're meant to do?
 You can easily find it out by running following command with Azure CLI:

 ``` bash
 az aks addon list-available